fossasia/eventyay-tickets/video/docs/developer/api/config.rst

     <= ["world.update", { … }]

 The body of the configuration is structured like this, filtered to user visibility:
+The first room acts as the landing page.

 .. code-block:: json